Pavan-Kumar-Mallela/Pavan-Kumar-Mallela/README.md

       ph no:9014164923||
       email:pavankumarmallela0211@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I still don't understand the concept of pronouns
+- ⚡ Fun fact:

-                Most of my projects are codes that have their important links removed which i try to restore

-                😑😑DId so many courses that now i dont remember properly what is what now
+      I still don't understand the concept of pronounns Most of my projects are codes that have their important links removed which i try to restore 😑😑DId so many courses that now i dont remember properly what is what now

 ###I think beauty lies in creation after destruction cause u will know what made it unique before destruction